Person hit, killed by train at Denham Springs railroad crossing Tuesday

 DENHAM SPRINGS - A person was hit and killed by a train Tuesday evening at a railroad crossing off of Florida Boulevard.

-Authorities said a person was hit by a train at the Summers Street crossing after 5:45 Tuesday.
+Authorities said a person was hit by a train at the Summers Street crossing before 5:45 Tuesday.

 Trending News